sodazone/ocelloids-services/guides/TESTING.md

 [12:07:07 UTC] INFO: [1000 ➜ 2000] NOTIFICATION subscription=asset-hub-transfers, messageHash=0x20ad5ddb54c87125bbaf7e90329db6e5ffd577478b96d85034d2826b91c65fce, outcome=Success (o: #217, d: #216)
 ```

 In this example, the message on the destination chain was captured first.
-This is not a problem since the XCM Monitoring Service supports matching messages out-of-order.
+This is not a problem since the XCM Monitoring Server supports matching messages out-of-order.

 > [!NOTE]
 > Connecting with light clients may result in a slightly longer wait for finalized blocks compared to RPC connections.
 Consequently, you might notice a short delay in notifications when using light clients.

-### Update the Notification Method
+## Update the Notification Method

 The subscription API allows you to update your notification method.
 In this example, we will update the notification from type `log` to type `webhook`.